On Wednesday, I got to attend a local Entrepreneur Organization Accelerator training day.

 The second driveway has a standalone garage that we currently rent out.
 We can also add in a modular home (sometime in the future) to increase the cash flow of the property.

-By increasing the usable space, I am increasing the revenue and hence the cash position of my business. ?
+By increasing the usable space, as well as learning more about what is revenue operations, I have found that I am increasing the revenue, as well as the cash position of my business.

 These are what we learned from the one-day training.

 Since I have embarked on the journey of managing my cash flow, I have also started adopting the envelope system that I learned from the book Profit First.

 A discussion about cash flow would not have been completed without talking about the system that I use.
 You can always refer back to this article to learn about it.